arusso/arusso.github.io/content/posts/From_RVM_to_rbenv_1_of_2.md

 The second way I choose rubies is by setting my ruby version in the _.ruby-version_ file in my project directory.
 Fortunately, this does not really change and I can mostly leave it alone[^3].

 For more information on how rbenv chooses a ruby version, see the project's README section[^4] on the subject

-## Next Time

-The next post will dive into the differences in gemset management between RVM and rbenv, as well as some useful plugins that make rbenv a better tool all around.

 [^1]: https://github.com/sstephenson/rbenv
 [^2]: https://github.com/sstephenson/ruby-build